How to Grow Cyclamen Plants

-Cyclamen is a popular, easy-to-grow plant, that is grown both indoors and out.
+The Cyclamen houseplant is a popular, easy-to-grow plant, that is grown both indoors and out.
 Cyclamen are members of the Primrose family.
 They are native to Europe, Northern Africa, and Western Asia.
 There are 20 species of cyclamen plants, most of which are hardy.
 The plant has attractive, dark green, heart-shaped leaves.
 Flowers bloom profusely in a wide range of colors.
-It’s easy to take care of cyclamen houseplants.
+Cyclamen plant care is easy.
 They grow well in semi-shaded areas, making them good houseplants.
 Most varieties grow about 4-6 inches, a perfect size for indoor pots and containers.

 Their heart-shaped leaves make Cyclamen houseplants a popular gift for Valentine’s Day.
 Give them as anniversary gifts, too.